-In order to have a „book“ in the banner, the flash banner must have a movieclip object with an instance name „droppHolder“.
+In order to have a „book“ in a banner, a flash banner must have a movieclip object with an instance name „droppHolder“.

 The droppHolder movieclip:

-- The droppHolder object must be present throughout the banner's entire timeline.
+- The droppHolder object must be present throughout the entire timeline of a banner;

-- The droppHolder object has to have an element inside it, as an empty movieclip doesn't have any size.
-Adding a simple box with transparent fill is the easiest.
+- The droppHolder object has to have an element inside it, as an empty movieclip does not have any size.
+Adding a simple box with the transparent fill is the easiest;

-- The publication preview doesn't follow the droppHolders dimensions exactly, but takes up as much space as possible while maintaing the pulication preview's aspect ratio.
+- The publication preview does not follow the droppHolder's dimensions exactly, but takes up as much space as possible while maintaing the aspect ratio of the publication preview.

-Be aware that fill of droppHolder should be transparent, not the droppHolder itself.
-If you make droppHolder movieclip semi-transparent (alpha = 50), flipping magazine will appear semi-transparent in the final banner.
-In the same way, droppHolder rotation will cause flipping magazine to be rotated in the final banner.
+Be aware that the fill of droppHolder should be transparent, not the droppHolder itself.
+If you make the droppHolder movieclip semi-transparent (alpha = 50), the flipping magazine will appear semi-transparent in the final banner.
+In the same way, droppHolder rotation will cause the flipping magazine to be rotated in the final banner.

-Note: Only banners made with ActionScript3 are supported.
+Note: Only banners made with the ActionScript3 are supported.

 Requirements for uploading documents

-- The total number of pages should be no more than 500 pages;
+- The total number of pages should not ecxeed 500 pages;

 - Supported formats: PDF, Word (DOC), PowerPoint (PPT), Open Office (ODS, ODP), WordPerfect (WPD), Rich text format (RTF), Star Office (SXI, SXW);

-- Optimal image resolution: 150 ppi (higher resolution will be scaled down);
+- The optimal image resolution is 150 ppi (higher resolution will be scaled down);

 - Supported PDF versions: 1.0 to 1.5;